time-rs/book/src/api/format-description.md

   the weekday's full name in English, while the short is the first three letters.
 There are also _sunday_ and _monday_ representations, which are numerical.
 These formats are either zero to six or one to seven (depending on whether `one_indexed` is false or true, respectively), with the named day being at the start of that range.
+The default for `one_indexed` is true.

   When parsing, there is the option to consume text-based formats case-insensitively.